TyberiusPrime/pypipegraph2/docs/content/docs/reference/jobs/ExternalJob/_index.md

 ## Parameters

 * output_path - the folder where the output files will be stored.
-* additional_created_files: A dictionary of {key: relative_path} that will be added to the job's output.
+* additional_created_files - A dictionary of {key: relative_path} that will be added to the job's output.
   Downstream jobs can find the files by going job['key'].
 * cmd_or_cmd_func - a list of strings that will be passed to subprocess.Popen, or a function that returns such a list.
   (shell=True is *not* being supported).
 The function will be called when the job is run, so after the dependencies have been